BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Related Works

 \section{Related Works}

-\smallsection{Continual Learning with Independent Data.} Continual learning (CL) methods have been developed mostly for independent data (e.g., images and text), and they are mainly categorized into regularization-, replay-, and parameter-isolation-based methods.
-Regularization-based methods \citep{kirkpatrick2017overcoming,aljundi2018memory,li2017learning} seek to consolidate knowledge from previous tasks by introducing regularization terms in the loss function.
-For example, Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} weights to parameters according to the diagonal of the Fisher information matrix, and Memory Aware Synapses (MAS) \citep{aljundi2018memory} computes the importance of parameters according to how sensitive the parameters are.
-Learning without Forgetting (LwF) \citep{li2017learning} minimizes the difference between outputs of a previous model and a new model.
-Replay-based methods store a sample of data for previous tasks \citep{chaudhry2019continual,isele2018selective,rolnick2019experience,rebuffi2017icarl}.
+\smallsection{Continual Learning with Independent Data.} Continual learning (CL) methods have been developed mostly for independent data (e.g., images and text), being largely categorized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Replay-based methods}~\citep{chaudhry2019tiny,rebuffi2017icarl,lopez2017gradient}: Replay-based methods store a sample of data for previous tasks.
 Then, they re-use the data while learning a new task to mitigate forgetting.
-For example, Gradient Episodic Memory (GEM) \citep{lopez2017gradient} stores data from previous tasks and prevents the increase of losses on them while learning a new task.
-Parameter-isolation-based methods \citep{aljundi2017expert,fernando2017pathnet,mallya2018packnet,serra2018overcoming} allocate different parameters to each task to prevent forgetting.
-For example, Progressive Neural Network \citep{rusu2016progressive} freezes parameters for previous tasks while learning a new task.
-There exist a number of frameworks \citep{lomonaco2021avalanche,lin2021clear,pham2021dualnet,he2021clear,shin2017continual} for implementation and evaluation of continual learning methods for independent data.
+For example, Gradient Episodic Memory (GEM) \citep{lopez2017gradient} stores data from previous tasks and prevents the increase of losses on them while learning a new task. \item \textbf{Regularization-based methods}~\citep{kirkpatrick2017overcoming,aljundi2018memory,li2017learning}: Regularization-based methods seek to consolidate knowledge from previous tasks by introducing regularization terms in the loss function.
+Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} weights to parameters according to the diagonal of the Fisher information matrix, and Memory Aware Synapses (MAS) \citep{aljundi2018memory} computes the importance of parameters according to how sensitive the parameters are.
+Learning without Forgetting (LwF) \citep{li2017learning} minimizes the difference between the outputs of a previous model and a new model. \item \textbf{Parameter-isolation-based methods}~\citep{mallya2018packnet,mallya2018piggyback,serra2018overcoming}: Parameter-isolation-based methods learn binary or real-valued masks for weighting parameters or model outputs for each task.
+For instance, PackNet~\citep{mallya2018packnet} generates binary masks based on the magnitude of learned parameters and re-trains only unmasked ones for new tasks.
+Piggyback~\citep{mallya2018piggyback} learns real-valued masks and binarizes them to mask parameters for each task.
+HAT~\citep{serra2018overcoming} learns real-valued masks, which play a role similar to attention modules, for weighting each layer output for each task. \end{itemize} Moreover, there exist several frameworks \citep{lomonaco2021avalanche,lin2021clear} designed for implementing and evaluating CL methods for independent data.
 However, none of them currently supports CL with graph data.